-The conversion from an IBOR to an ARR may also require the parties to agree that a payment is made from one party to the other to account for the change in the characteristics of the underlying reference rate.
+The conversion from a residual IBOR to an RFR may also require the parties to agree that a payment is made from one party to the other to account for the change in the characteristics of the underlying reference rate.
 This payment may be required to be made by a Fund.